Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 2. Do not make any purchases and expect to be reimbursed.
 The department can only provide you with supplies such as letterhead paper and envelopes, and copying on our machines — NO MONEY!

-6. File “Request to Graduate” (AKA “Grad Check”) with the Enrollment Services Office.
-Students seeking to graduate in May or August must file a Grad Check between the preceding May 1st and October 15th to be on time.
-Students seeking to graduate in December must file between the preceding December 1st and March 1st.
-You may obtain a Request to Graduate form from Enrollment Services’ web site (linked from department on-line Graduate Newsletter).
+6. File “Request to Graduate” (AKA “Grad Check”) via your MyCSULB account.
+Students seeking to graduate in May or August must file their Grad Check between the preceding March 2nd and October 15th to be on time.
+Students seeking to graduate in December must file between the preceding October 16th and March 1st.
+Additional information on Graduation for graduate students may be found on the Enrollment Services web site.

-7. Print out (or at least read) PDF version of University Style and Format Guidelines for Theses, Project Reports and Dissertations via University Library web site, and get typists’ information from outside Psych Grad Office or via typists’ list on web site.
-Check with Graduate Advisor about which typists know psychology format, and phone or email typists until you have hired one.
+7. Print out (or at least read) PDF version of Format Manual for Theses and Dissertations via University Library web site, and get typists’ information via typists’ list on web site.
+Phone or email typists until you have hired one.

 When: At time of preliminary orals, or at least the semester prior to graduation semester.